Wild Plum Jam

 Combine cornstarch and the remaining tablespoon of water.
 Gradually stir into the rhubarb mixture over medium heat.
 Bring to a boil, cooking and stirring for 2-3 minutes, until thickened.
 Remove from heat and set aside.

-In a large bowl, combine the butter, oats, flour, and salt.
+In a large bowl, combine the butter, oats, flour, salt, and remaining sugar.
 Mix until crumbly.
 Press ⅔ of the mixture into a greased 8 inch square baking dish.
 Bake at 375 for 10 minutes.
 Remove from the oven and decrease the temperature to 350 degrees.
 Spread rhubarb mixture onto the crust and sprinkle the remaining oat mixture on top.
 Bake an additional 15-20 minutes, until golden brown.
 Allow to cool and then cut into 16 squares.

 Strawberry Rhubarb Oat Bars